FiestaHeroes/Documentation/docs/server_and_client_setup.md

 This task should be relatively straightforward if you have correctly set up Microsoft SQL Server.
 We will be utilizing our PowerShell scripts.
 Ensure that you are in the server directory of your files before proceeding.

 :::info
-Our scripts utilize windows authentication mode.
+Some of our scripts utilize windows authentication mode.
 Additionally, the default instance name /SQLEXPRESS is used.
-If you altered the instance name during the installation process, you will need to make the appropriate changes to all the scripts.
+If you altered the instance name during the installation process, you will need to make the appropriate changes to said scripts.
 :::

 :::caution